 High quality stories that link to each of our school values are chosen for assemblies, ensuring that our approach to emotional regulation is embedded in all aspects of school life.
-Stories often have a 'flipping-the-lid' part, or a part when children can reflect on the character's feelings and associated behaviour.
+Stories often have a 'flipping-your-lid' part, or a part when children can reflect on the character's feelings and associated behaviour.
 We give them opportunities to talk about when they have felt the same and we discuss what the consequences could be and what they have learnt from the story or what message it is giving.

-Class Rules and Hopes and Dreams
+Class Rules

 At the beginning of each new school year children establish the rules for their class.
 Classbased rules are created from a discussion on what children would like their class to be like.
-By shaping their 'Hopes and Dreams' for the year they naturally shape expectations which will help them to achieve these.
 These are displayed within the classroom and revisited and reviewed during the year, or as needed.